A Weekend in downtown Charleston, SC

 There are a few distilleries in downtown Charleston and many of the bars support their local distillers.
 If you want to visit one in person, just up the road on King Street is High Wire Distilling.

-Hire Wire is Charleston’s first distillery since Prohibition and specializes in small batches producing a couple of varieties of gin, a few types of whiskey, and vodka.
+High Wire is Charleston’s first distillery since Prohibition and specializes in small batches producing a couple of varieties of gin, a few types of whiskey, and vodka.

 Sip some suds at a local brewery

-The brewery scene in Charleston has grown over the last several years.
 With several breweries clustered together in the Brewery District, it’s easier than ever to support local and sample some local beers.

->>> Check out our Guide to the Breweries in Charleston, SC <<<<
+>>> Check out our Guide to the Best Breweries in Charleston, SC <<<<

 Take in a view of Downtown Charleston